October 25, 2022 12:00pm EST

 Scott W. Perkins

 Scott W. Perkins is Fallingwater’s senior director of preservation and collections.
-He has also organized annual exhibitions pertaining to the preservation and conservation of the house, its history and its collections, including its current exhibition, Touchstone: Fifty Years of Craft.
+He has also organized annual exhibitions pertaining to the preservation and conservation of the house, its history and its collections.